 You’ve aced that job interview and you’re offered that new job.
-It can be tempting to accept straight away, especially if it’s a dream job and you feel lucky to have got through the interview.
-However, there are times when you may want to negotiate the job offer.
-From the salary to benefits, you need to know the most effective way to make sure that you are receiving what you are worth?
+It can be tempting to accept straight away.
+That's especially if it’s a dream job and you feel lucky to have got through the interview.
+But before you do, it's worth considering whether you should negotiate the job offer.
+From the salary to benefits, will you be receiving what you are worth?
 Here's when to negotiate:

 Many roles are advertised either with a salary that is negotiable, dependant on experience, or given as a range.
 Others list no salary range at all, so you could be shocked by the offer when it comes.
 The first step in negotiating salary is to do some research into the current market rates.
 This will give you an idea of what sort of remuneration to expect for the role you have applied for.
 You can use our salary checker on this page to give you a feel for what the role should pay in your region.

-Before starting negotiations you need to work out your minimum, expected and dream salaries.
-The aim is to get as near to your expected salary as possible, hopefully between your expected and dream amounts.
+Next, work out your minimum, expected and dream salaries.
+The aim is to get as near to your expected salary as possible.
+Hopefully that will be between your expected and dream amounts.
 But how do you work out these figures?

 Your minimum salary will normally be enough to cover your costs and give you some spending money.
-If you’re moving jobs, your minimum is likely to be what you are currently earning, although you will want to take into consideration any increased expenditure that you will incur by accepting this job offer.
+If you’re moving jobs, your minimum is likely to be what you are currently earning.
+However, you will want to consider any increased expenditure that you will incur by accepting this job offer.

 Remember that money is not everything.
-Make sure you consider the whole package, including the working culture, hours and career development.
-If you’re not happy with the salary offered and it’s not compensated by additional benefits or career development, you should say to the employer; if they are not prepared to up their offer, be prepared to walk away and move on.
+Consider the whole package, including workplace culture, hours and career development.
+If you’re not happy with the package, communicate that to the employer.
+And if they are not able or willing to increase their offer, be prepared to walk away and move on.
 This job might not be the best fit for you after all.